Leave a Message

 Appraisal and loan considerations

 A low appraisal can trigger new negotiations.
-Buyer and seller may resolve the gap with a price change, buyer funds to bridge the difference, or lender adjustments.
-Lenders sometimes require repairs for underwriting, which can delay closing or lead to credits or targeted fixes.
+Buyer and seller may resolve the gap with a price change, buyer bridge funds, or lender adjustments.
+Lenders sometimes require repairs for underwriting, which can delay closing.

 Buyer playbook: first 14 days

-- Schedule the general home inspection immediately, ideally within the first 1 to 3 days.
+• Schedule the general home inspection within the first 1 to 3 days.

-- Verify flood zone status and any insurance implications.
-Confirm lender requirements.
+• Verify flood zone status and confirm lender requirements.

-- Review seller disclosures, permits, and HOA or condo documents right away.
+• Review seller disclosures, permits, and HOA or condo documents immediately.

-- Track lender dates for appraisal and loan commitment, and follow up weekly.
+• Track lender dates for appraisal and loan commitment.

-- If inspections reveal structural or foundation concerns, call a specialist quickly so you can decide before your deadline.
+• If inspections reveal structural concerns, call a specialist before your deadline.

-- Deliver repair requests or a termination in writing by the contract dates, and retain proof of delivery.
+• Deliver repair requests or termination in writing by the contract dates, and retain proof of delivery.

 Seller playbook: reduce risk, keep leverage

-- Provide seller disclosures promptly.
-Consider pre-listing inspections, including WDO, to identify issues early.
+• Provide seller disclosures promptly.
+Consider pre-listing inspections including WDO.

-- Set clear expectations about who will handle common items and whether you prefer repair credits over doing work.
+• Set clear expectations about whether you prefer repair credits over doing the work.

-- Coordinate with your closing attorney or title company early so earnest money and escrow instructions are clear.
+• Coordinate with your closing attorney early so earnest money and escrow instructions are clear.

 How to choose your due diligence length

-Balance thoroughness with competitiveness.
-For well-prepared, recently updated homes, a shorter window can be workable if you can schedule inspectors quickly.
-For older or complex properties, a 10 to 14 day period is often more realistic.
+For well-prepared, recently updated homes, a shorter window is workable if you can schedule inspectors quickly.
+For older or complex properties, 10 to 14 days is often more realistic.
+A higher due diligence fee can strengthen your offer but increases the cost if you later terminate.

 Avoid timing mistakes

-- Line up inspectors before writing the offer when possible, especially in competitive situations.
+• Line up inspectors before writing the offer when possible.

-- Communicate clearly with all parties, and deliver notices in writing per the contract.
+• Deliver all notices in writing per the contract.

 Coordinate with your closing team

-In Georgia, closings often involve a title company or closing attorney, your lender, and the brokerage escrow holder.
-Engage each party quickly after acceptance.
-Early coordination helps prevent missed appraisal windows, escrow confusion, or last-minute underwriting surprises.
+In Georgia, closings typically involve a title company or closing attorney, your lender, and the brokerage escrow holder.
+Engage each party quickly after acceptance to prevent missed appraisal windows or last-minute underwriting surprises.

 When to involve a Georgia attorney

-Most inspection and repair negotiations are handled by agents and the parties.
-If you encounter ambiguous contract language, complex title issues, or large structural concerns, consult a Georgia real estate attorney.
-The earlier you bring in counsel for complicated matters, the smoother your path to closing can be.
+If you encounter ambiguous contract language, complex title issues, or large structural concerns, consult a Georgia real estate attorney early.
+The sooner you bring in counsel for complicated matters, the smoother your path to closing.

 A note for luxury and estate properties